-Dehumidification Mode is available if the OAT is 1°F (fixed) above the dehumidification lower limit of 60°F (adjustable) and there is no call for heating.
+Dehumidification Mode is available if the ECAT is 1°F (fixed) above the dehumidification lower limit of 60°F (adjustable) and there is no call for heating.

-Reversing Valve is "On" in Dehumidification Mode.
+Reversing Valve is "OFF" in dehumidification Mode.

-When the Outdoor Air Dew Point (OADP) is 1°F (adjustable) or more above the Supply Air Dew Point (SADP) set point (55°F, adjustable), Dehumidification Mode is enabled.
-After the minimum time-off delay, compressor #1 turns on.
+When the Entering Coil Air Dew Point (ECDP) is 1°F (adjustable) or more above the Supply Air Dew Point (SADP) set point (55°F, adjustable), dehumidification mode is enabled.
+After the minimum time-off delay, compressor no. 1 turns on.

-When the SADP is 2°F (adjustable) or more above the SADP set point, and after minimum time-off delay, compressor #2 turns on - not less than 10 minutes (adjustable) after compressor #1 turned on.
+When the SADP is 2°F (adjustable) or more above the SADP set point, and after minimum time-off delay, compressor No. 2 turns on - not less than 10 minutes (adjustable) after compressor No. 1 turns on.

-When the SADP is 1°F (adjustable) or more below the SADP set point, compressor #2 turns off.
+When the SADP is 1°F (adjustable) or more below the SADP set point, compressor No. 2 turns off.

-When the OADP is 2°F (adjustable) or more below the SADP set point, compressor #1 turns off and Dehumidification Mode is disabled.
+When ECDP is 2°F (adjustable) or more below the SADP set point, compressor no. 1 turns off and dehumidification mode is disabled.